 Biography

 I am a third generation Arizonan born in Prescott and raised in Rimrock.
 Some of my fondest childhood memories are of helping my family ranch and farm along the beautiful Beaver Creek.
-Most of my free time was spent exploring Beaver Creek its tributaries and the surrounding Verde Valley on horseback.
+Most of my free time was spent exploring Beaver Creek, its tributaries and the surrounding Verde Valley on horseback.
 The valley was amazing because there was never a lack of new things to explore!
 There were unique geological formations of limestone, colored sandstone and ancient lava flows, caves, canyons with vertical walls, winding arroyos, mesas, high vistas and hidden valleys, rivers, streams, springs, artesian wells and swimming holes, ancient Indian ruins, turn of the century structures abandoned by ranchers, farmers, merchants, miners, cavalry, outlaws and gangsters, mesquite bosques, cottonwood groves and juniper forests and abundant wildlife.

-I attended Beaver Creek Elementary and during a film project made in celebration of the schools centennial I was one of the lucky students chosen to interview Eulalia “Sister” Bourne author of several books including Ranch Schoolteacher.
-We visited the site where the school had been located along Walker Creek where she taught her very first class, then a site not far from the schools current location.
+I attended Beaver Creek Elementary and during a film project made in celebration of the school's centennial I was one of the lucky students chosen to interview Eulalia “Sister” Bourne author of several books including Ranch Schoolteacher.
+We visited the site where the school had been located along Walker Creek where she taught her very first class, then a site not far from the school's current location.
 I found a small object in the soil and when I asked her what it might be she replied that it looked as though I had found a piece of one of her old corsets.
 The fact that only a fragment remained was a good indicator of what 'the Woman in Levis' thought of corsets!
-The film produced by the students of Beaver Creek School is part of the Sharlot Hall Museum collection.
+The film produced by the students from Beaver Creek School is part of the Sharlot Hall Museum collection.

 I loved the rich cultural history and traditions of the Verde Valley and in 1986 I competed for and was honored to win the title of Colonel’s Daughter.
 The title of Colonel’s Daughter is derived from the novel of the same name written by Captain Charles E. King who came to Fort Verde in 1874.
-The Colonel’s Daughter, escorted by the Camp Verde Calvary, leads the Fort Verde Days parade, among other duties.
+The Colonel’s Daughter, escorted by Camp Verde Calvary, leads the Fort Verde Days parade, among other duties.
 It is a tradition which began in 1960.
 The young contestants are judged 50% on horsemanship and 50% on poise and personality.
 I think one of the most memorable moments was when the Camp Verde Calvary presented me with a pair of spurs in keeping with the Colonel’s Daughter tradition of ‘earning her spurs.’

-It is difficult for me to choose from graphite, colored pencil, water miscible oil and water color which is my favorite medium but of these I have always felt the most comfortable using graphite.
+It is difficult for me to choose from graphite, colored pencil, water miscible oil and watercolor which is my favorite medium but of these I have always felt the most comfortable using graphite.
 I am continually amazed by the finest detail and richness of tone and texture that can be produced by such a simple tool.
 How the style of a pencil stroke or the starkness of contrast can alter or create the mood of an entire piece.
 I also love color for the great range of effects it has on emotions.
-With colored pencil, oils or watercolor, either through dry or thinned washes or light pencil strokes, I can layer my colors to create wonderful depth of tints and hues.
+With colored pencils, oils or watercolor, either through dry or thinned washes or light pencil strokes, I can layer my colors to create wonderful depth of tints and hues.
 Also, with these techniques, I can achieve the fine detail that I feel is so necessary to portray my subjects.

 In 2004, I partnered with The National Day of the Cowboy because I believe in their mission.
 I have also used my talents to preserve the Western tradition of lending a helping hand.
 I have donated several murals to the 943rd Rescue Group stationed at Davis Monthan Air Force Base and donated the patch design currently in use for the Montezuma Rimrock Fire District.
 May God bless those who serve and protect our great nation!